📺 Elevate Your Entertainment Experience!

 The Edimax CV-7428nS is a versatile 300Mbps Wireless N300 5-Port Universal Wi-Fi Media Bridge designed to convert any Ethernet-enabled device into a wireless one.
 Perfect for Smart TVs, Blu-ray players, and gaming consoles, it features easy one-touch WPS setup, supports up to 5 devices, and ensures high-speed streaming with extended wireless coverage.

-Wireless Compability | 802.11n, 802.11b, 802.11g |
+Wireless Type | 802.11n, 802.11b, 802.11g |

-Item Weight | 1.08 Pounds |
+Item Weight | 1.08 pounds |

 T**Y